mrunaliniskulkarni100/Machine-and-Deep-Learning/Libraries/README.md

 Scipy contains modules for optimization, linear algebra, integration, interpolation, special functions, Fast Fourier Transform, signal and Image Processing.

-To install `scipy`, look at the Numpy Section.
+To install `scipy`, look at the Numpy Section, or,

+`pip install scipy`

 ### Matplotlib

 [Matplotlib](https://matplotlib.org/) is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Matplotlib can be used in Python scripts, the Python and IPython shell, the jupyter notebook, web application servers, and four graphical user interface toolkits.

-To install `matplotlib`, look at the Numpy Section.
+To install `matplotlib`, look at the Numpy Section, or,

+`pip install matplotlib`

 ### iPython

 [IPython](https://ipython.org/) is a command shell for interactive computing in multiple programming languages, originally developed for the Python programming language, that offers introspection, rich media, shell syntax, tab completion, and history.

-To install `ipython`, look at the Numpy Section.
+To install `ipython`, look at the Numpy Section, or,

+`pip install ipython`

 ### Jupyter Notebook

 [The Jupyter Notebook](http://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

-To install `jupyter`, look at the Numpy Section.
+To install `jupyter`, look at the Numpy Section, or,

+`pip install jupyter`

 ### Pandas

 In computer programming, [pandas](http://pandas.pydata.org/) is a software library written for the Python programming language for data manipulation and analysis.
 In particular, it offers data structures and operations for manipulating numerical tables and time series.

-To install `pandas`, look at the Numpy Section.
+To install `pandas`, look at the Numpy Section,

+`pip install pandas`

 ### Sympy

 [SymPy](http://www.sympy.org/en/index.html) is a Python library for symbolic computation.
 It provides computer algebra capabilities either as a standalone application, as a library to other applications, or live on the web as SymPy Live or SymPy Gamma.

 To install `sympy`, look at the Numpy Section, or,

+`pip install sympy`

+Or,

 `git clone git://github.com/sympy/sympy.git`